 You can add essential vitamins to your diet through both supplements and food.
 But here are some of the most vitally important nutrients you need, along with foods that have them:

-Folic acid– dark, leafy greens, beans, peanuts, whole grains, seafood
+Folic acid– dark, leafy greens, beans, peanuts, whole grains, seafood, peanut butter

 Iron– Spinach, lentils, soybeans, oysters, fortified cereals, dark chocolate, sesame seeds, chickpeas, apricots